orokusaki/labs/example/lab2/index.rst

 .. note:: When using **acli**, you can use the Tab key to autocomplete fields.
 Pressing Tab twice lists available namespaces and values.

-The name option can be used to reference code blocks like this - :ref:`inline-code-example`
+The name/caption arguments are optional, and should only be used is you need to reference the code from another part of the document, like this: :ref:`inline-code-example`

 External File
 .............